 So, without further ado, let’s get right into it and explain how to design a form that will help your business grow.

-No matter where you place your form or what you use it for, you should always follow a few rules from design best practices.
-Let’s go over them one by one and explain how they improve form design.
+No matter where you place your form or what you use it for, you should always follow a few form design best practices.

 We’ll mostly focus on form UI form design, but we also need to mention a couple of rules that fall under the umbrella of UX design.